ridercoach/rsna2018/README.md

 Finally, we have to tell Darknet where to look for our data.
 [This page](https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/)
-gives more background about this, as well as information about the entire process described in this README.
+gives more background about this, as well as additional information about the entire process described in this README.

 The central file in this setup process is `darknet/cfg/rsna.data`, which contains just 5 lines: